 OHA/ODE Recommendation(s) Layered Health and Safety Measures STEPS FOR GRADUAL RETURN TO BASELINE RESPONSE: describe how does the school will gradually return to a baseline response.
 Describe how the school team will decide what measure(s) should remain at an increased level which others may not, prioritizing some measure(s) over others.
 How does the school reduce or make permanent implementation of enhanced mitigation measures once high transmission has ended?
-COVID-19 Vaccination During times of high transmission, we will keep track of local or nearby vaccine clinics so we can provide that information to anyone that needs it.
+Communicable Disease Vaccination During times of high transmission, we will keep track of local or nearby vaccine clinics so we can provide that information to anyone that needs it.
 Face Coverings Face coverings will continue to be provided to students and staff that request them.
 However, the wearing of a facial covering indoors and outdoors will be optional for all.
 Isolation We have an isolation area listed in our communicable disease management plan, all necessary staff members know of this area and are able to follow the disease management plan.
 Symptom Screening We have many layers of symptom screening.
 All parents have access via website of symptoms to screen their students for (with many reminders throughout the year), we have a staff member visually screening all students as they enter campus.
 During times of high transmission, we will communicate on a more regular basis with our parents about symptoms to be looking for and which are exclusionary.
-COVID-19 Testing Families will be directed to testing sites.
+Communicable Disease Testing Families will be directed to testing sites.
 Tests will be given only when requested by a parent/guardian of the student.
 School staff will not provide a test or administer a test without consent from the parent/guardian.
 Airflow and Circulation We have HEPA air purifiers in each classroom and we leave the doors and windows open as much as possible.
 Cohorting Cohorting is being maintained throughout the school day.
-Distancing will remain at 3 feet while COVID is in high transmission in our school.

 OHA/ODE Recommendation(s) Layered Health and Safety Measures STEPS FOR GRADUAL RETURN TO BASELINE RESPONSE: describe how does the school will gradually return to a baseline response.
 Describe how the school team will decide what measure(s) should remain at an increased level which others may not, prioritizing some measure(s) over others.
 How does the school reduce or make permanent implementation of enhanced mitigation measures once high transmission has ended?
-Physical Distancing Hand Washing Extra handwashing will be a priority.
+Hand Washing Extra handwashing will be a priority.
 Education and practice on correct handwashing will be important.
 Cleaning and Disinfection Cleaning and disinfection of classrooms, supplies, and high touch areas will remain a high priority as we return to baseline.
-Training and Public Health Education We will use our staff meetings to train and update staff on COVID-19 procedures and plans.
+Training and Public Health Education We will use our staff meetings to train and update staff on communicable disease procedures and plans.